This might come a bit late for you but hope you get this before! ^^

 You can always dress how you like when you get the job ;)

 I have to agree with MiuSan.
 Think first of where you are applying and dress from there.
 I do however, agree that those are some great trousers to wear and the rest of your outfit seems good as well, judging from your description.
 I wouldn’t worry too much about finding that one v-neck tank top.
 If you can’t find it, wear a cardigan, or a blazer.
 Just make sure you are as prepared for the interview and not just dressed for one.
-Best of luck!posted almost 4 years ago
+Best of luck!posted over 4 years ago

 My dad always advised me to dress the same way the employees are dressed.
 That way the interviewer can practically picture you working there.

 I wouldn’t recommend dressing up your work attire too much.
 Professional work usually requires a conservative dress code.
 I believe wide-leg trousers with a long button-down dress shirt, heels, a blazer, and very simple accessories will be fine.
 But the wool V-neck tank sounds like a good alternative though, but I don’t think rolling up sleeves would be appropriate for an interview.
-It looks less professional, even if it might look cuter to you.posted almost 4 years ago
+It looks less professional, even if it might look cuter to you.posted over 4 years ago